buildinspace/peru/README.md

   There are also fields you can use in any module, which modify the the tree of files after it's fetched.
 These made an appearance in the fancy example
   above:
   - `build`: A shell command to run on the fetched files.
-Fetching happens in a temporary directory, and this command will be run there.
+Fetching happens somewhere in outer space (a temporary directory), and this command will be run there.
   - `export`: A subdirectory that peru should treat as the root of the module tree.
 Everything else is dropped, including parent directories.
 Applies after `build`.